mariallr/amanida/README.md

 vote_result <- amanida_vote(data_votes)
 ```

-In this step you will obtain an S4 object with two tables:
+In this step you will obtain an S4 object with one table:

 * vote-counting acces by `vote_results@vote`